 I went to the website of someone I know recently to purchase a product from a registry and was shocked at how poorly designed the site was and how difficult it was to navigate.

 I should probably tell her, but I probably won’t.

 4. Process Improvement Opportunities

-Customers walk through the processes that companies layout for them and are the best person to identify flaws in the system.
+Customers walk through the processes that companies layout for them and are the best person to identify the system’s flaws.

 Most customers will accept the process as is, tolerate it if the end product is worth the frustration but will rarely say anything.

-This is why it is so important to find an objective person to walk through all customer processes to ensure they are user friendly and easy to navigate.
-I’d be happy to help you with this, just shoot me an email!
+This is why it is important to find an objective person to walk through all customer processes to ensure they are user-friendly and easy to navigate.
+I’d be happy to help you with this; just shoot me an email!

 5. What Others Are Saying About You